-The Daily Mail has claimed that sheds “could help men live longer.”
+The Daily Mail has claimed that sheds make men healthy “could help men live longer.”
 The newspaper adds that the “therapeutic effects of pottering around relieves stress, which lowers blood pressure and even boosts self-esteem”.

 There’s no proven link between garden sheds and male longevity.

 This shed story has shaky foundations.
 It is loosely based on an article in the British Medical Journal (BMJ) about the need for policy, practice and research aimed specifically at men’s health in Europe.
 Sheds are only briefly mentioned in this article, and not in this particular context.
 The references to “Men’s sheds” relate to an Australian skills and wellbeing programme that provides a place for male-focused activities outside work, but not in a small building at the end of the garden.
 The BMJ article does not discuss the potential health benefits of sheds, but instead describes the growing “Men’s sheds” programme as being a way to target health promotion messages at a male audience.

 The rather gimmicky coverage of sheds in the news should not distract from the important questions raised by the article of how European men’s health could be improved, perhaps by following the example of the Aussies.

 What is the basis for these current reports that sheds make men healthy?

 The news story has been prompted by an editorial in the BMJ on men’s health.
 In this article, the authors discuss the conclusions of a report published this year, called “The State of Men’s Health in Europe”, which was produced for the European Commission.
 This extensive report found that there are “marked differences” between the health of men and women, and that there is a “high level of preventable premature morbidity and mortality in men, which will only be addressed by targeted activity across the lifespan”.
 The average difference in life expectancy between men and women in the EU was found to be more than six years.